kanru-wang/notes/meaning_common_distributions.md

 - Poisson: describes the number of events occurring in a fixed interval of time if these events occur with a known constant mean rate and independently of the time since the last event.
 - Exponential: describes the time between consecutive rare random events in a process with no memory.
 - Gamma: describes the time until n consecutive rare random events occur in a process with no memory.
+- Weibull: describes the lifetime of technical devices, and the particle size distribution.

 ----------------------